-A floating shoulder injury is when two of the shoulder bones are broken.
+A floating shoulder injury is when 2 of the shoulder bones are broken.
 The clavicle bone (collarbone) and the upper part of the scapula bone (shoulder blade) break.
 These breaks cause the shoulder to pull out of place and look like it is floating.

 Floating shoulder injuries are typically caused by severe trauma like what might occur in a car accident.
 You will likely be taken to an emergency room.
 You will be evaluated from head to toe.
 If you are experiencing shoulder pain or your shoulder looks out of place, your doctor will look for a floating shoulder injury.